SCHOLARSHIPS & COURSE OFFERINGS

 Creative Arts Scholarship

-Applicants must apply for admission to East Tennessee State University and demonstrate both performance skills and academic achievement that indicate a strong potential for success in Bluegrass, Old-Time, and Country Music Studies.
+Applicants must apply for admission to East Tennessee State University and demonstrate both performance skills and academic achievement that indicate a strong potential for success in Bluegrass, Old-Time, and Roots Music Studies.

 First-time freshmen should have a 21 ACT (990 SAT) or a 2.75 high school GPA, while transfer students should have a cumulative GPA of 2.5 or higher on 12 or more transferable credit hours.
 Exceptions will be considered.